MonkeyCI Documentation

 What is MonkeyCI?

-MonkeyCI is a CI/CD pipeline runner that allows you to use code instead of yaml for configuration.
+MonkeyCI is a CI/CD pipeline runner that allows you to use code in addition to yaml

 Suppose you're working on your newest project.
 Of course, at some point you will want to automatically build it, maybe also deploy it somewhere.
 And run your unit tests.
 All automated!
 MonkeyCI allows you to do all those things, and more!